 Right now they only live on the screen.
 You see the words, comprehend the words, imagine the words turning into an environment, a darkness, a sweetness, a state of confusion.
 Or you let them stand in their lankiness against the blaring white.
 They are plays on paper: unrehearsed, unproduced, unknown.

 These plays have not yet borne any reponsibilities to theater, which in a way allows me to change them rather independently.
 What you read here is a moment of something frozen – it might thaw and evaporate and freeze once more, never returning to the same shape.

 This freedom, however, yearns for a framework.
 Plays are not products of solitude.
 They need execution, and I need camaraderie.

-From the same archive:
+From the same bulk of text:

 Texts can manifest as music, concrete poetry, or serve a communicative function.
 Dialogues can be autobiographical, fictional, read, or performed.
 God can be the 12-year-old next door, an ensemble of wise dogs, an anthromorphized belief like a piece of googly-eyed old news, or a circular thought whose beginning and ending are but semantics that no longer exist.

 I want to keep adding to that collection of thoughts by learning more about the stage, however you define it.